 7-Eleven Class Action

-Am I eligible to participate?
+Am I eligible to participate in the class action?

 You are a group member in Class Action VID180/2018 if:

-you are a Franchisee who at any time between 20 February 2012 and 19 February 2018 entered into a standard-form franchise agreement (Franchise Agreement) with 7-Eleven Stores Pty Ltd (7-Eleven); and
+You are a Franchisee who at any time between 20 February 2012 and 19 February 2018 entered into a standard-form franchise agreement (Franchise Agreement) with 7-Eleven Stores Pty Ltd (7-Eleven); and

 You are a group member in Class Action VID182/2018 if you are a Nominated Director and/or Guarantor as follows:

 Nominated Directors who were or commenced to be the nominated directors identified in a standard-form franchise agreement (Franchise Agreement) with the first respondent, 7-Eleven Stores Pty Ltd (7-Eleven) at any time between 20 February 2012 and 19 February 2018 (Relevant Period); or

 Guarantors who provided indemnities, guarantees, mortgages or other securities (Guarantees) in respect of a Franchisee’s obligations under a Franchise Agreement or Bank Loan Contract entered into by a Franchisee during the Relevant Period, and which Guarantee was extant during the Relevant Period.